gitulamy/konsole/README.md

 ```

 Tracing the 'CHECK number' lines are good for debugging in runtime.
 Those lines are simply used
-and deleted after debugging.
-The ''numbers'' are needed for distinguishing locations.
+for flow checking and deleted after debugging.
+The different **numbers** are needed for
-To solve like this problem, just use like this.
+distinguishing source locations.
+To solve like this problem, just use as this.

 ```javascript
 var konsole = require('@gitul/konsole');